 “What did you see, your grace?”
 Llarimar asked again.

 Lightsong closed his eyes.
 There were other images.
 The recurring ones.
 The glowing red panther.
 The tempest.
-A young woman’s face, being absorbed into the darkness.
+A young woman’s face, being absorbed by darkness.
 Eaten alive.

 “I saw Blushweaver,” he said, speaking only of the very last part of the dreams.
-“Her face blushing.
+“Her face red and flushed.
 I saw you, and you were sleeping.
 And I saw the God King.”

 “The God King?”
 Llarimar asked, sounding excited.